Getty Images Holdings Earnings Call Transcripts

 -

-Record 2025 revenue and EBITDA exceeded guidance, driven by strong licensing deals and editorial growth.
-2026 outlook reflects tough comps from accelerated Q4 revenue, but core business is expected to grow, with continued investment in technology and partnerships.
+Record 2025 revenue and profitability were driven by strong licensing deals and editorial growth, with 2026 guidance reflecting tough comps due to accelerated revenue recognition.
+Core business is expected to grow, supported by recurring revenue and new opportunities in AI and social media.

 -